 Three cups of plain, air-popped popcorn may seem like a whole lot, but the calorie content is low.
 All that air adds volume without adding fat or sugar.
 "When people are looking to snack, they don't stop at 10 potato chips," Bonci says.
 They want to have their fill, and a big bowl of popcorn delivers.
 "It's visually satisfying, plus it takes time to eat."

-Skim milk provides plenty of protein and calcium with none of the fat found in whole milk.
+Skim milk provides plenty of protein, calcium, and vitamin D with none of the fat found in whole milk.
 And even though it's fat-free, skim milk can help you feel full.
 It takes longer to leave the stomach than drinks with less protein, Bonci says.
-There's also evidence that skim milk and other nonfat dairy foods may promote weight loss, particularly around the mid-section.
-More research is needed to confirm this effect.

 As we've seen, protein can keep you full longer and burn more calories during digestion.
 But you want to choose your protein carefully.
 Dark meat tends to be high in fat, which could cancel out some of the benefits.
 Skinless chicken breast is a great choice.
 And some cuts of beef can make the grade.
 Flank steak, eye of round, and top sirloin are extra-lean with less than 4 grams of saturated fat per serving.
 Just stick with a 3- to 4-ounce portion.

 One of the best sources of protein is fish.
 Studies show it's more satisfying than chicken or beef, probably because of the type of protein it contains.
 Most fish is low in fat, and the exceptions usually have a healthy form of fat -- omega-3 fatty acids.
 Omega-3's, which are found in salmon, herring, and other fatty fish, appear to help protect against heart disease and other chronic conditions.